tox-dev/tox/docs/config.rst

             - ✅
             - ✅
             - ❌
+        *   - PYTHON_GIL
+            - ✅
+            - ✅
+            - ✅

    More environment variable-related information can be found in :ref:`environment variable substitutions`.

 .. conf::
    :keys: set_env, setenv